juanmcampanario/juanmcampanario.github.io/academic.md

 # Active Academic Projects

 ### Air Quality and Infant Health: Closing La Oroya's Metallurgical Complex
+Abstract: This paper estimates the effect of temporary closure of a refinery in La Oroya, Peru on infant health.
+Using Peru's Live Birth Registry, I expoit the unanticipated closure of the infamous refinery and compare the incidence of low birth weights and premature births of infants born downwind the complex to those born upwind.
+I find the closure had no effect on the incidence of low birth weights or premature births, but had a small negative effect on total birth weight.
+Heterogeneity analysis reveals that infants born to mothers with low levels of education had a 5% reduction in the incidence of low birth weights and no effect for infants born to mothers that had migrated downwind from other areas of Peru.

 ---

 ### The Influence of Colonial Institutions during Economic Booms and Distributional Policies (with Jorge Ag&uuml;ero)
+Abstract: Many studies have documented long-lasting negative effects of colonial institutions.
+Yet, little is known about whether there are current policies are reducing those impacts.
+We focus on the *mita*, a forced labor system implemented in 1573 and abolished in 1812 in Peru.
+Prior work has shown large penalties for living with the area at the beginning of the 21st century.
+We find that in the last two decades, characterized by an economic boom, the negative effects the mita have worsen.
+However, the creation of cash transfer programs targeting the poorest households nationwide, has eliminated the *mita*’s effects among the ultra-poor

 ---